ggarra13/mrv2/docs/sphinx/en/user_docs/internet/port_forwarding.rst

     sudo systemctl restart sshd

+On your router, make sure to open port 55150.
+This varies from router to router, but it usually involves going to the page of the router with your browser at, usually, 192.168.0.1.
+Then entering the router login and password to get access to it.

 Now, on the server machine, create an SSH tunnel that forwards traffic from port 55150 on the server to port 55150 on the router::

-    ssh -R 55150:localhost:55150 user@public-ip-of-server
+    ssh -R 55150:localhost:55150 user@public-ip-of-router

-Finally, on your router, make sure to open port 55150.
-This varies from router to router, but it usually involves going to the page of the router with your browser at, usually, 192.168.0.1.
-Then entering the admin and router password to get access to it.

 On Windows
 ----------